chipsalliance/firrtl-spec/spec.md

 ## Externally Defined Modules

 Externally defined modules are modules whose implementation is not provided in the current circuit.
-Only the ports and name of the externally defined module are specified in the circuit.
-An externally defined module may include, in order, an optional _defname_ which sets the name of the external module in the resulting Verilog and zero or more name--value _parameter_ statements.
-Each name--value parameter statement will result in a value being passed to the named parameter in the resulting Verilog.
+Only the ports of the externally defined module are specified in the circuit.
+No other statements may exist in the external module body.

 An example of an externally defined module is: